semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 So the question is simple: How does Elasticsearch (Apache Lucene) calculate the score of a document against a query?

-Well, there is **a lot of factor that influence on the final score.** The score **depends on the documents, but also on the query** (and so, comparing scores of documents on different queries doesn't make much sense).
+Well, there are **a lot of factor that influence on the final score.** The score **depends on the documents, but also on the query** (and so, comparing scores of documents on different queries doesn't make much sense).

 Before I talk about the factors, I want you to know that I have never talked about much of the things that I am going to